Following Love Letter, something slightly bitterer.

 Jeremy: Small Time Crooks.

-NOTE: This was written in the infancy of knowledge about cinema.
+NOTE: This was written in the infancy of my knowledge about cinema.
 Surely, eight is not enough.
-John Ford, Carl Dreyer, Alfred Hitchcock, Akira Kurosawa, Roberto Rossellini, Michaeangelo Antonioni, and Jean-Luc Godard are names that must be there as well.
+John Ford, Carl Dreyer, Alfred Hitchcock, Akira Kurosawa, Roberto Rossellini, Michelangelo Antonioni, Eric Rohmer, and Jean-Luc Godard are names that must be there as well.

 I love film.